mqq-marek/ProjectEuler-254/README.md

 ### Numbers representation
-Two most frequent number representation are base on radix 10 and 2.
+Two most frequent number representation are based on radix 10 and 2.
 When you have number 1,000,000,000 times bigger than its representation in decimal format is plus 9 digits longer, binary representation is plus 30 digits longer.